-Judah Battista, local city programs director
+Judah Battista, chief regional programs officer

 A co-founder of Best Friends Animal Society, Judah Battista began his journey with the organization when he was just 14 years old.
 While growing up, Judah had an affinity for animals and was especially sensitive to those who were suffering.
 He channeled this compassion into his work at the Sanctuary, where he spent his spring breaks and summers helping the organization get off the ground.